matyalatte/tuw/examples/components/num_pickers/README.md

 ]
 ```

 If the `type` is `int` or `float`, it will be a number picker.
-There are some optional keys for them.
+There are some options for them.

 ## `min` and `max`

-`min` and `max` are optional keys to set the range of allowable values.
+`min` and `max` are options to set the range of allowable values.
 The default range is `[0, 100]`.

 ## `inc`

-`inc` is an optional key to set increment value (that will be added when clicking the arrow keys.)
+`inc` is an option to set increment value (that will be added when clicking the arrow keys.)
 The default value is 1 for `int` pickers, and 0.1 for `float` pickers.

 ## `digits`

-`digits` is an optional key for `float` pickers.
+`digits` is an option for `float` pickers.
 It sets the number of digits after the decimal point.
-0 means it will be an `int` picker.
+0 means it is an `int` picker.

 ## `wrap`

-`wrap` is an optional key to wrap at the `min` and `max`.
+`wrap` is an option to wrap at the `min` and `max`.
-The minimum value will become the maximum value when clicking the down arrow.
+The minimum value becomes the maximum value when clicking the down arrow.
-The maximum value will become the minimum value when clicking the up arrow.
+The maximum value becomes the minimum value when clicking the up arrow.

 ## Notes

-Note that both pickers will use double-precision floating-point numbers for their attributes.
+Note that both pickers use double-precision floating-point numbers for their attributes.
-They won't work properly with numbers that have many digits (like extremely large numbers.)
+They might not work as you expected with numbers which have many digits.